KyloIO/kylo-docs/installation/KyloDeploymentChecklist.rst

 Edge Node Resource Requirements
 -------------------------------

--  Kylo and Apache NiFi can be installed on a single edge node, however it is recommended they run on separate edge nodes.
+-  Kylo and Apache NiFi can be installed on a single edge node, however it is recommended that they run on separate edge nodes.

 -  Minimum production recommendation is 4 cores CPU, 16 GB RAM.